- Event Calendar

 Flint Paddle at Montezuma Bluffs

-From the high bluffs of the southern Flint River Valley that flank the river and guide its course to the swamps and sandy river banks commonly found in the coastal plain, paddlers will witness a vast variety of landscape and wildlife.
+From the high bluffs of the southern Flint River Valley that guide the river's course to the swamps and sandy river banks commonly found in the coastal plain, paddlers will witness a vast variety of landscapes and wildlife.

 No better to act as guide for this adventure than Mr. John Williams, the outdoorsman from Plains.
 John is a dedicated member and volunteer of both the Georgia Conservancy and Georgia Canoeing Association and has been leading overnight camping and paddling trips on the Flint River for more than 30 years.